zero-bugger/Data-Structures-And-Algorithms/README.md

 # Data-Structures-And-Algorithms

 I have started series consistings of Programming Questions depending on different DataStructures and Algorithms.
-Each DS will be divided into two part first is Basic and second will be Itermediate.
+Each DS will be divided into two part first is Basic and second will be Intermediate.
 I will be using Java as a programming language for solving this questions.

 Below is list of DS which will pe included in this repository